 Co-requisites

-Teaching units (learning activities associated with common objectives) to be taken in the same year.
+Teaching units to be taken in the same year.

 Trimester